-The Mid-Autumn Festival is named Tsukimi (月見) or Otsukimi (literally means moon-viewing) in Japan.
-Celebrations of the festival take place on the 15th day of the eight month of the traditional Japanese Lunisor calendar (usually takes place in September of the solar calendar)
+The Chinese Mid-Autumn Festival was introduced to Japan 1,000 years ago and spread across the country.
+Celebrations of the festival take place on the 15th day of the 8th month of the traditional Japanese lunisolar calendar (see the Chinese calendar).

 The main customs for the Japanese are offering sacrifices to the moon and celebrating the harvest during the Mid-Autumn Festival.

 The former is part of their ancient belief system(Shinto), and it mainly expresses gratitude of the Japanese people to the moon god.

 In today's high-tech world, all the mysteries that were once associated with the moon have already been unveiled for a long time.
 Yet a full autumn moon still evokes a sense of joy and wonder for Japanese people.

 The Japanese have a long history of celebrating the Mid-Autumn Festival.
 The custom of worshiping the moon is still followed today and some unique traditions have developed over time.

 During the festival, the residents wear their national clothes and carry the shrine to the temple where they burn joss- sticks.
 The children collect reeds to decorate doors, which is a symbol of good luck and happiness.